-Project Spotlight: 'Manos Obreras',
+Project Spotlight: 'Manos Obreras', One Filmmaker's Love Of Her Heritage and Father

 Jennifer Albarracin is a recent graduate of William and Mary where she obtained a bachelor’s in Film & Media Studies and a minor in Latin American Studies.
 Her studies have led her to explore her Latinx identity through multiple mediums including photography, film, graphic designs, and writing.
 In “Manos Obreras” she documents her father’s story because as she says it best, “we don't get to hear the perspective of that generation first hand as much in media because they don't have the tools, money, time, or skills.”
 The challenges of immigrants exist with or without having legal status and Jennifer is a product of just how hard first generation children work to not allow those struggles to be in vain.
 Her film is an emotional and beautiful reminder of how deep the roots of sacrifice and love are in immigrant families.